-If you are recruiting for a new or existing role that has changed substantially you will need to complete the Role Description Form (both Part 1 & Part 2).
-This form will need to be evaluated by HERA, following this evolution, a grade and role matching code will be allocated to the role.
-If the position you are looking to recruit already exists please ensure you have updated the job description on this template.
+If you are recruiting for a new or existing role that has changed substantially you will need to complete the Role Description Template using the Role Description Guidance.
+This form will need to be evaluated by HERA, following this evaluation, a grade and role matching code will be allocated to the role.
+If the position you are looking to recruit already exists please ensure you have updated the job description.

 We have created generic role profiles using the different level and stream of the National Library of Academic Role Profiles and tailored to suit the purpose of Edinburgh Napier University.
 These profiles ensure consistency and provide clear promotion routes within the University.

 Please speak with your Talent & Resourcing Consultant about non-academic roles.

 Below are the standard role profiles for academic vacancies.
 Please ensure you delete the irrelevant pathways prior to attaching to your SAF:

 Please see below the standard roles within research and consultant roles: